How to Find Government Documents/Information

 - *U.S. Government Manual AE 2.108/2: and online

 - *University of Wisconsin System Budget (Red book) UWS Bud.
-1: and online (accessible from a computer on a UW campus only)
+1: (current year online but accessible from a UW campus computer only)

 - U.S. Reports (Supreme Court decisions) Ju 6.8:

-- United States Treaties and Other International Agreements S 9.12:
+- United States Treaties and Other International Agreements S 9.12:, Treaties in Force (current annual edition online at State Dept. web site)

-- Economic Surveys (each for a specific country) OECD 10- in International Documents
+- OECD Economic Surveys (each for a specific country) OECD 10- in 3rd-floor Main Collection

 - Survey of Wage Rates for Selected Occupations in Wisconsin...
 Wis.
 IND 6/2:W/3/5/ in Wisconsin documents